shashankprasanna/distributed-training-workshop/content/cleanup/_index.md

 #### Delete policies attached to the instance role
 These policies were automatically added to the node IAM roles, but we'll need to manually remove them.

+* Copy the role associated with the worker instances
 ```
 echo $INSTANCE_ROLE_NAME
 ```